 The Pit 91 excavation site is located about 100 yards west of the La Brea Tar Pits Museum in Hancock Park.
 It was the ninety-first pit in a sequence of 96 sites explored during the 1913-1915 excavations undertaken by the Los Angeles County Museum.
 Digging began on June 13, 1915 and by July, after reaching a depth of approximately nine feet, it was decided that this large deposit of fossils would be left in situ as a "showpiece" for visitors.
 It subsequently suffered repeated cave-ins and floods, and was abandoned with thousands of fossils still awaiting excavation.

-On June 13, 1969 (or "Asphalt Friday" as it has come to be known), Pit 91 was reopened with the idea of collecting everything; not only just large vertebrate fossils but also the smaller fossils that had been ignored by early excavators.
-Processing of the matrix surrounding the larger fossils has allowed us to recover microfossils including shells, plants, insects, fish, amphibians, reptiles, birds, and small mammals.
-These in turn have provided us with valuable environmental information about Los Angeles Basin in the late Pleistocene.
-Watch footage from the opening ceremony on "Asphalt Friday"
+On June 13, 1969 (or "Asphalt Friday" as it has come to be known), Pit 91 was reopened with the idea of collecting everything; not just large vertebrate fossils but also the smaller fossils that had been ignored by early excavation efforts.
+Processing of the matrix surrounding the larger fossils has allowed us to recover microfossils including freshwater molluscs, plants, insects, fish, amphibians, reptiles, birds, and small mammals.
+These in turn have provided us with valuable environmental information about the Los Angeles Basin in the late Pleistocene.
+You can watch footage from the opening ceremony on "Asphalt Friday"

-Pit 91 is currently 15 feet deep; it is estimated that the deposit extends another 3 to 8 feet further below ground.
+The main deposit in Pit 91 is currently exposed at 15 feet.
+It is estimated that the deposit extends another 3 to 5 feet further below ground.